-(A) An analysis of the regional economic conditions including existing and emerging in-demand industry sectors and occupations and the employment needs of businesses in those industry sectors and occupations.
-The analysis should identify local priority industries based on employer (and WIOA partner) input as well as how the Local Board plans to maximize opportunities for sustainable employment through those local industry priorities and needs.
+A. An analysis of the regional economic conditions including existing and emerging indemand sectors and occupations and the employment needs of businesses in those industry sectors and occupations.
+The analysis should identify local priority industries based on employer (and WIOA) partner input as well as how the Local Board plans to maximize opportunities for sustainable employment through those local industry priorities and needs.

-Of the 50 states in the United States, Maryland is one of the smallest and it has one the fewest number of local governments.
-There are 24 main local jurisdictions in Maryland, 23 counties and Baltimore City.
-Prince George's County is the second most populist of those 23 counties, with a 2020 population of 914,232.
+Of the 50 states in the United States, Maryland is one of the smallest states and has among the fewest number of local governments.
+There are just 24 main local jurisdictions, found in 23 counties and Baltimore City.
+Of the 23 counties in Maryland, Prince George's County (PGC) is the second most populous, with a 2022 population of 972,481.
+Since 2017, the population of PGC has increased by 6.8%, growing by 61,535 people.
+The population is projected to increase by 8.1% between 2022 and 2027, adding an additional 78,955 residents.

-Table 1.1 Prince George's County Population Trends
+Figure 1.1: Prince George's County Population Trends, 2017 to 2027.